175-151-Great Vocals

 Writer/Composer: Michael McDonald / Kenny Loggins (1978)

-This American Rock band had already become major stars in Rock / R&B Soul / Blue-eyed Soul, even Country.
-Their stellar high-pitched harmony on the chorus is an absolute wonder to behold.
-Lead singer, Michael McDonald, with the band from 1975-1982, formerly sang backup on numerous songs, including Steely Dan, but here he sings astonishingly beautiful with his high tenor to falsetto.
-This whimsical tune of wishful thinking instead of real love is hard to imagine with someone else’s blue-eyed Soul delivery.
+This American Rock band had already become major stars in Hard Rock / R&B Soul / Blue-eyed Soul, and even Country.
+Their stellar high-pitched harmony on this selection in the chorus is an absolute wonder to behold.
+Considered as one of the leading power bands of the 1970s, lead singer, Michael McDonald, with the band from 1975-1982, formerly sang backup on numerous songs, including Steely Dan, but here he sings astonishingly beautiful with his high tenor to falsetto.
+This whimsical tune of wishful thinking with real love possibilities is hard to imagine with someone else’s blue-eyed Soul delivery.
 From verse one, you’re hooked, “He came from somewhere back in her long ago.” …Nostalgia never sounded So Good!

 159. GET HERE (1991)